Goldie Benz, RN, DNP, FNP-BC, CDE, CPN

 Jignesh Dalal, MD

+Chris has been an IT director in healthcare for over nine years.
+He has helped healthcare companies become more cost efficient through technology innovation and automation.
+Chris is the president of 531 Digital LLC, a technology company he started that helps companies tackle IT strategies in this fast-moving digital age.
+Chris has a bachelor's in Management and is currently pursuing his master's degree in IT.
 Chris would like to help RJ’s provide kids with the best environment for normality in tough times.
 Through technology, kids can have to ability connect and go places otherwise seemed impossible.
 Chris understands the need for this as much as anyone.
-In May 2009, Chris lost his son 5-year-old son CJ to Brain Stem Glioma.
+In May 2009, Chris lost his son five-year-old son C.J. to Brain Stem Glioma.
 Because of this devastating loss, he has been devoted to helping other families understand and cope with various illnesses and hardships.
 Chris has dedicated his life to ensure that families and children have the resources necessary to overcome life’s obstacles.
 He is also a member of the Kappa Alpha Phi fraternity and KCPMI.
-A native of Columbus, MS, Chris is married to Shanta and the proud father of 20-year-old Alise, 10-year-old Logan, and 4-year-old Aidan.
+A native of Columbus, Mississippi, Chris is married to Shanta and the proud father of Alise, Logan and Aidan.

 Sue McCalley, PhD

-He began his accounting career in 1995 at Deloitte Touche, LLP (now Deloitte) in the tax department.
-While there he was responsible for preparation and review of corporate, individual, partnership and non-profit tax returns with an emphasis in employee benefits.
+Michael began his accounting career in 1995 at Deloitte Touche, LLP (now Deloitte) in the tax department.
+He was responsible for preparation and review of corporate, individual, partnership and non-profit tax returns with an emphasis in employee benefits.
 Additionally, he has extensive experience in the construction and transportation industry, trust and estate planning.
 Michael joined Walsh Washburn, LLC in 2004 and continues to deliver tax compliance, research and consulting services to a wide variety of clients.
 Michael graduated from Central Missouri State University, Warrensburg, MO with a BSBA in Accounting and is a licensed Certified Public Accountant in Kansas and Missouri.